-An arrest on a sex offense in Arizona is one of the worst moments of a person’s life, and the initial court hearing upon arrest is referred to as the Initial Appearance (IA).
-The IA hearing is far from similar to the later arraignment at Superior Court.
-The Initial Appearance usually happens when you’re in custody and waiting to learn what your charges are and whether or not you can be released on bond.
-This hearing must happen within 24hours of an individual being taken into custody.
-Through this time a judge will let you know of your pending charges, bond and will decide the conditions of release.
+An arrest on a sex offense in Arizona is one of the worst moments of a person’s life, and the first court hearing upon arrest is referred to as the Initial Appearance (IA).
+The Initial Appearance usually happens when you are in custody and waiting to learn what your charges are and whether or not you can be released on bond.
+This IA hearing must happen within 24 hours of an individual being taken into custody.
+During this time a judge will let you know of your pending charges, bond amount and will decide the conditions of release.

-At VS Criminal Defense Lawyers, we regularly appear in Maricopa County Initial Appearance Court (ITR Facility) and Pinal County, advocating for our clients’ rights immediately.
+At VS Criminal Defense Attorneys, we regularly appear in Maricopa County Initial Appearance Court (ITR Facility) and Pinal County, advocating for our clients’ rights from the start.

-For the majority of cases of a sex offense, there are indicator signs before ever being arrested.
-They may include:
+In the majority of sex offense cases, there are warning signs before ever being arrested.
+These indicators may include:

-All of these occur at the pre-charge, pre-indictment stage of a sex crime case.
-Our attorneys always advise clients to retain attorneys as soon as possible at this stage—in other words, before an indictment is ordered and before the Initial Appearance court hearing.
+Some or all of these investigation indicators will usually appear during the pre-charge, pre-indictment stage of a sex crime case.
+Our attorneys always advise clients to retain attorneys as soon as possible at this early stage, ideally before an indictment is ordered and before the Initial Appearance court hearing.

-When someone is charged with a felony sex crime in Arizona, they may be:
+When someone is charged with a felony sex crime in Arizona, they may be arrested at time of offense or arrested after a warrant had been issued.

-The defendant is transported to Initial Appearance Court, which is currently held in Maricopa County at the Intake Transfer and Release (ITR) facility.
+In Maricopa County, the defendant is transported to Initial Appearance Court, which is currently held at the Intake Transfer and Release (ITR) facility in Phoenix, AZ.
 The Fourth Avenue Jail is no longer utilized for felony sex crime IA Court.

 At the Initial Appearance, the judge will:

-The main aim of IA is to determine if the suspect will remain in jail or be released.
-In cases of sex offenses, judges typically impose stringent conditions that include the following:
+The primary purpose of the IA court hearing is to determine if the suspect will remain in jail or be released.
+In felony sex offense cases, judges typically impose stringent conditions that include the following:

 Bail for sex crime at IA Court can be $25,000 to $250,000 or more, or even be refused completely if the offense is considered non-bondable under Arizona law.